What is Scrum? Scrum Methodology - Roles, Artifacts, Events, & Values

 - The team introspects on what went well in terms of collaboration, planning, process, and tools

 - They try to identify potential improvements that can be taken up in the next sprint to make the scrum processes more efficient by learning from previous shortfalls

-- They decide on what would be done in the next sprint by taking into consideration the major improvements
+- They decide on what could be done in the next sprint by taking into consideration the major improvements

-- Scrum Master ensures that the teams improve their skills and knowledge during the scrum process so that they become more effective in the next sprint
+- Scrum Master ensures that the teams improve their skills and knowledge during the scrum process so that they become more efficient in the next sprint

 - The team focuses on improving their entire delivery cycle

-The three typical questions the team answers are:
+The three typical questions that the team answers are:

 - What shall we start doing?